chain4energy/c4e-chain/x/cfeclaim/README.md

 completion.
 - The claimable amount for the user's initial claim is computed.
 This amount depends on the user's interactions and the campaign's configuration.
-- Depending on the type of campaign:
-  - If it's a VestingPoolCampaign, the claimable amount is sent to a new vesting account.
-  - For other campaign types, the claimable amount is sent to a periodic continuous vesting account.
+- For all campaign types, the claimable amount is sent to a periodic continuous vesting account.
-  - This ensures that the claimed rewards are vested according to the campaign's rules.
+This ensures that the claimed rewards are vested according to the campaign's rules.
 - After the claim, the campaign's current balance is decremented by the claimable amount.
 - Once the initial claim is processed successfully, an EventInitialClaim event is emitted to indicate the completion of the claim.